Texas Department of Family and Protective Services

 Federal law allows and the Texas Legislature supports extended foster care options for youth who are: attending school; participating in a program or activity that promotes or removes barriers to employment, or are employed for at least 80 hours a month; and for youth who have a documented medical condition that prevents them from doing the above mentioned activities.

 There will be opportunities for stakeholders to provide input and receive information about the Fostering Connections Initiative.
-Opportunities include providing public testimony at DFPS Council meetings or submitting questions or comments to mailbox: email@example.com.
+Opportunities include providing public testimony at DFPS Council meetings or submitting questions or comments to the Fostering Connections mailbox.
 Stakeholders can also visit the DFPS web site: www.dfps.state.tx.us for information, and they are invited to attend the November 16th Fostering Connections Stakeholder Forum.
 Ms. Emerson introduced the project lead, Larry Burgess, senior program specialist, who has oversight for this initiative.

 Ms. Papadopoulos asked Ms. Emerson about TANF payments.
 Ms. Emerson responded the permanency care assistance program is in addition to the current kinship program that provides payments for qualified relatives.